QA Interview Handbook

 101 Switching Protocols

-This code is sent in response to an Upgrade request header from the client and indicates the protocol the server is switching to.
+This code is sent in response to an request header from the client and indicates the protocol the server is switching to.

 This code indicates that the server has received and is processing the request, but no response is available yet.